 - Aggressively promote NCC’s excellence and academic opportunities.
 Our recent blog posts about faculty achievements from our Biology, Communications, and English departments are just a few examples.

-- Do not merge departments, which, if done without consultation with the Academic Senate and an established policy, is illegal, and which will certainly create more internal chaos harming our students, the college’s reputation and, yes, enrollment.
+- Do not merge departments, which, if done without consultation with the Academic Senate and established policy, is illegal, and which will certainly create more internal chaos harming our students, the college’s reputation and, yes, enrollment.